storebloom/miropelia/app/public/wp-content/plugins/sharethis-reviews/readme.txt

 YES!!
 To show the reviews, ratings or impressions sections on any post or page even if not enabled use the following: ['sharethis-reviews'] ['sharethis-ratings'] ['sharethis-impressions'].
 You can also enable ratings on reviews using ['sharethis-reviews' ratings="true"].

 == Changelog ==

+= 1.2.1 =
+- Tested with WordPress 5.8
+- Code improvements.

 = 1.2.0 =
 - Fix review management.